ap221882/namaste-dsa/README.md

 # namaste-dsa

-Repository containing the work and assignments including projects which I make during the Namaste DSA Course by @akshaymarch7
+Repository containing the work, assignments including notes which I make during the Namaste DSA Course by @akshaymarch7

 - Create PRs and contribute if want to add/fix anything.